kanokarob/Dragonkind-Evolved/README.md

 - Only appears at Ferocious+ difficulty

 **10,000 Dragon**
-- Only and always appears as the 30th Dragon (Ferocious difficulty)
+- Only and always appears as the 30th Dragon globally in a world (Ferocious difficulty)
 - Breath Clouds spread more and give long Poison + strong Instant Damage
 - Converts the ground to gold-colored blocks as it flies
 - Frequently chooses one or more of the following abilities:
   - Force-grounds flying players
   - Shoots sustained golden lasers at up to 5 random players
-  - Performs a slam attack into the ground, producing a damaging shockwave
+  - Shoots a golden projectile at the exit portal, which then erupts into a damaging shockwave over the entire arena
 - You can still summon more Dragons after this one

+**Artillery Dragon**
+- Breath Clouds deal damage and give Wither + Darkness
+- Periodically chooses one or more of the following abilities:
+  - Places 5 Landmines around the arena.
+They glow for a moment before burying themselves, leaving only the pressure button visible
+  - Shoots 5 Missiles into the air that arc down to the ground.
+If there is a flying player, shoots one additional homing missile at them
+- Only appears at Primordial+ difficulty

 </details>